ODDITY Tech Ltd. (ODD) Shares Down Despite Recent Market Volatility - News Heater

-The stock of ODDITY Tech Ltd. (NASDAQ: ODD) has decreased by -5.73 when compared to last closing price of 36.10.Despite this, the company has seen a loss of -3.35% in its stock price over the last five trading days.
+ODDITY Tech Ltd. (NASDAQ: ODD)’s stock price has gone decline by -5.73 in comparison to its previous close of 36.10, however, the company has experienced a -3.35% decrease in its stock price over the last five trading days.
 Seeking Alpha reported 2023-11-12 that ODDITY Tech Ltd. (NASDAQ:ODD ) Q3 2023 Earnings Conference Call November 8, 2023 8:30 AM ET Company Participants Maria Lycouris – Investor Relations Oran Holtzman – Co-Founder and Chief Executive Officer Lindsay Drucker Mann – Global Chief Financial Officer Conference Call Participants Dara Mohsenian – Morgan Stanley Scott Schoenhaus – KeyBanc Youssef Squali – Truist Andrew Boone – JMP Securities Lorraine Hutchinson – Bank of America Lauren Lieberman – Barclays Jason English – Goldman Sachs Operator Good day, and welcome to the ODDITY Tech Earnings Call.

 Is It Worth Investing in ODDITY Tech Ltd. (NASDAQ: ODD) Right Now?